spray/spray/docs/project-info/current-versions.rst

 - | *spray* |1.2| is built against Scala 2.10.2 and Akka 2.2.0-RC1.
   | It's sources live in the `release/1.2`_ branch of the *spray* repository.

+  Note that |1.2| is *not* compatible with Akka 2.2.0 final due to a binary incompatibility introduced with Akka 2.2.0-RC2.
+  Please use the **1.2-20130710** nightly build (or later) for Akka 2.2.0 final!

 For information about where to find the *spray* artifacts please check out the :ref:`maven-repo` chapter.

 .. |1.0| replace:: **1.0-M8.1**